All you need to know: September equinox | EarthSky.org

-The September equinox arrives on September 22, 2017 at 20:02 UTC.
-Although the equinox happens at the same moment worldwide, your clock times will depend on your time zone.
-For time zones in the continental U.S., this equinox comes at 4:02 p.m.
-EDT, 3:02 p.m.
-CDT, 2:02 p.m.
-MDT or 1:02 p.m.
-PDT.
-Translate to your time zone.
-At the equinox, days and nights are approximately equal in length.
+The September equinox will arrive on September 23, 2019 at 07:50 UTC.
+Although the equinox happens at the same moment worldwide, your clock time will depend on your time zone.
+For time zones in the continental U.S., this equinox comes early in the morning on September 23 (3:50 a.m.
+EDT, 2:50 a.m.
+CDT, 1:50 a.m.
+MDT and 12:50 a.m.
+PDT).
+Translate UTC to your time zone.

+At the equinox, days and nights will be approximately equal in length.
 For us in the Northern Hemisphere, the sun is rising later now, and nightfall comes sooner.
-We’re enjoying the cooler days of autumn.
-Meanwhile, south of the equator, spring is about to begin.
-Learn more about this equinox by following the links below:
+We’re enjoying the cooler days of almost-autumn.

-Where should I look to see signs of the equinox in nature?

-Does the sun rise due east and set due west at the equinox?

 What is an equinox?
 The earliest humans spent more time outside than we do.
 They used the sky as both a clock and a calendar.
 They could easily see that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shift in a regular way throughout the year.

 Our ancestors built the first observatories to track the sun’s progress.
-One example is at Machu Picchu in Peru, where the Intihuatana stone, shown above, has been shown to be a precise indicator of the date of the two equinoxes and other significant celestial periods.
+One example is at Machu Picchu in Peru, where the Intihuatana stone, shown below, has been shown to be a precise indicator of the date of the two equinoxes and other significant celestial periods.
 The word Intihuatana, by the way, literally means for tying the sun.

 Today, we know each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless orbit around the sun.

-Because Earth doesn’t orbit upright, but is instead tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern Hemispheres trade places throughout the year in receiving the sun’s light and warmth most directly.
+Because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s Northern and Southern Hemispheres trade places throughout the year in receiving the sun’s light and warmth most directly.

 We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.